emilk/egui/README.md

 ## Goals

-* The easiest to use GUI libary
+* The easiest to use GUI library
 * Responsive: target 60 Hz in debug build
 * Friendly: difficult to make mistakes, and shouldn't panic
 * Portable: the same code works on the web and as a native app